Qigong translates as Qi (Chi) = vitality, energy, life force. Gong = practice, cultivate, refine.

 Simple, highly effective practices to help you breathe well, into the fullness of your being.
 These gentle, deep breathing practices:

-Facilitate oxygen intake and balance the oxygen-carbon dioxide exhange in the body
+- Facilitate oxygen intake and balance the oxygen-carbon dioxide exchange in the body

 Taken from the I Chuan (Mind Intention Boxing) tradition, the standing postures are used to cultivate optimal health of body, mind and spirit, and bring forward the innate power and potentials residing within each human being.
-Practicing standing postures will:
+Practicing standing postures will help you:

 One of the treasures of our school is the ‘Universal Post’ (Jan Chuang or Yu Chou Chuang) standing posture that was taught to our teachers by Sifu Kuo Lien-Ying.